dmd-program/dmd-100-su19/reading-reflections/chapter_13_corporate_redesign_and_the_business_of_knowledge.md

 ## Writing prompt

 In this chapter, Grudin describes arguments over imbuing corporate free market endeavors with moral imperatives, one of which is truthfulness.
 He also draws correlations between communication of knowledge within a company and its health.
 He examines Google as a case study in corporate knowledge investment and makes the case for the Chief Knowledge Officer.

 Let's say you were hired, just as Grudin was, to be a consultant for a large company.
-In what situation would you make the case for a Chief Knowledge Officer?
-How would you try to convince the CEO to take the idea seriously?
+How might you redesign the knowledge embedded within that company or its products?
+What challenges would you face as a Chief Knowledge Officer or implementing design ideas in corporate settings in general?

 ## Writing guidelines